Studies: Route 60 Corridor Study

 Citizen information meetings previously scheduled for March 26 in Buckingham and April 1 in Powhatan were canceled for public health and safety.
 The public may view information that would have been shared at the previously scheduled meetings on this page or the Lynchburg District project page.
 A virtual public meeting was available for comment through April 11, 2020.

 A MetroQuest survey was available between May 20-June 3, 2020.
 The survey is now closed.

 The primary goal of this study is to provide localities with cost effective innovative intersection design improvements that are tailored for submission as SMART SCALE applications.
 In addition to recommended intersection improvements, this study will also perform a safety analysis for three (3) high crash density segments as well as a high level multi-lane analysis to determine how many lanes are necessary to maintain current Level of Service now and in the future.

 The study will identify investment recommendations that will help preserve and enhance this key transportation corridor due to the important role it plays in the region as a significant freight and tourism corridor serving Central Virginia; a vital link within the Commonwealth’s highway network, and a key east-west facility across the Commonwealth.

-Welcome to the virtual public comment opportunity for the Route 60 Corridor Study.
-The purpose of this web page is to provide the public with the opportunity to review and comment on the draft recommendations for potential corridor improvements on the Route 60 corridor in Amherst, Appomattox, Buckingham, Cumberland, Nelson, and Powhatan Counties that will enhance safety and capacity along the corridor while balancing the needs of economic development and access management.
-We ask that you please view the contents of this website in its entirety prior to submitting comments.
-The virtual presentation and comment period will be available March 26 through April 11.
+The purpose of this web page is to provide the public with the opportunity to review the draft recommendations for potential corridor improvements on the Route 60 corridor in Amherst, Appomattox, Buckingham, Cumberland, Nelson, and Powhatan Counties that will enhance safety and capacity along the corridor while balancing the needs of economic development and access management.

 U.S. 60 Corridor Study Recommendations